- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Duty of Care: Demonstrating that a medical provider-patient relationship existed, establishing a clear duty for the medical professional to deliver proper and reasonable care throughout the delivery process.

-- Breach of Duty: Identifying how the medical provider’s actions fell short of acceptable medical standards, such as failure to monitor fetal distress or not promptly performing a cesarean section when indicated.
+- Breach of Duty: Identifying how the medical provider’s actions fell short of acceptable medical standards, such as failure to monitor distress or not promptly performing a cesarean section when indicated.

 - Causation: Proving that the medical provider’s negligent actions or decisions directly resulted in your child’s injuries.
 Your legal team will carefully examine medical records, expert testimony, and evidence to demonstrate a clear link between negligence and the harm suffered.

-- Damages: Documenting and presenting the resulting harm or losses due to negligence, such as the baby’s medical expenses, ongoing treatment expenses, physical therapy needs, future care requirements, and emotional distress.
+- Damages: Documenting and presenting the resulting harm or losses due to negligence, such as the baby’s ongoing treatment expenses, physical therapy needs, future care requirements, and emotional distress.
 Damages may also include medical bills, and pain and suffering for the mother and child.

-When your baby suffers serious injuries from negligence during vacuum extraction, your family may face significant emotional, physical, and financial challenges.
+When your baby suffers serious injuries from negligence during vacuum delivery, your family may face significant emotional, physical, and financial challenges.
 Securing compensation can help manage these burdens, providing the resources necessary for your child’s care and protecting your family’s financial future.

 - Medical Expenses for Mother and Child: Compensation covers all incurred medical bills related to treating your child’s injury, hospital stays, surgeries, ongoing physical therapy, medication, and future treatments.
 Damages also cover medical costs for maternal injuries.

 - Loss of Enjoyment of Life: Severe injuries can profoundly impact your child’s quality of life.
-Your claim accounts for diminished enjoyment and ability to experience life fully.
+Your claim accounts for diminished enjoyment and the ability to experience life fully.

 Investigating the Case